AdobeDocs/platform-learn.en/help/tutorial-data-collection/configure-the-client/how-to-use-the-adobe-client-data-layer.md

 });
 ```

 Notice in this example that `siteKnowledge` is wrapped inside `eventInfo`.
 The `eventInfo` key receives special treatment by the data layer.
 It tells the data layer that this data _should_ be included with the event that gets sent to listeners, but it _should not_ be retained inside the data layer.
-After listeners (like Adobe Experience Platform Tags) are notified of the event, this data is essentially forgotten.
+After listeners (like a tag manager) are notified of the event, this data is essentially forgotten.
 The `siteKnowledge` key will never show up inside the data layer's computed state.

 Each time you call `push`, the Adobe Client Data Layer notifies any listeners.
-Later, we'll learn how to listen to these notifications from Adobe Experience Platform Tags and trigger rules accordingly.
+Later, we'll learn how to listen to these notifications <!--from Adobe Experience Platform Tags--> and trigger rules accordingly.

 [Next: **Implement a data layer on a product page**](implement-product-page-data-layer.md)

 >[!NOTE]
 >
->Thank you for investing your time in learning about Adobe Experience Platform Web SDK.
+>Thank you for investing your time in learning about Data Collection.
 If you have questions, want to share general feedback, or have suggestions on future content, please share them on this [Experience League Community discussion post](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-launch/tutorial-discussion-implement-adobe-experience-cloud-with-web/td-p/444996)